rails/jsbundling-rails/README.md

 That's it!

-You can configure your bundler options in the `build` script in `package.json` or via the installer-generated `bun.config.js` for Bun, `rollup.config.js` for rollup.js or `webpack.config.json` for Webpack (esbuild does not have a default configuration format, and we don't intend to use esbuild as an API in order to hack around it).
+You can configure your bundler options in the `build` script in `package.json` or via the installer-generated `bun.config.js` for Bun, `rollup.config.js` for rollup.js or `webpack.config.json` for Webpack `rspack.config.json` for Rspack (esbuild does not have a default configuration format, and we don't intend to use esbuild as an API in order to hack around it).

 If you're already using [`webpacker`](https://github.com/rails/webpacker) and you're wondering if you should migrate to `jsbundling-rails`, have a look at [the high-level comparison](./docs/comparison_with_webpacker.md).
 If you're looking to migrate from webpacker, see the [migration guide](https://github.com/rails/jsbundling-rails/blob/main/docs/switch_from_webpacker.md).

 If you want to use webpack features like [code splitting](https://webpack.js.org/guides/code-splitting/) and [hot module reloading](https://webpack.js.org/concepts/hot-module-replacement/), consider using the official fork of `webpacker`, [`shakapacker`](https://github.com/shakacode/shakapacker).

 ## Installation
-If you are installing esbuild, rollup, or webpack, you must already have node installed on your system.
+If you are installing esbuild, rollup, webpack, or rspack, you must already have node installed on your system.
 You will also need npx version 7.1.0 or later.

 If you are using Bun, then you must have the Bun runtime already installed on your system.